joshDynatrace/bug-busters/docs/getting-started.md

 You have (2) options:

-- Enable built-in log ingest rule to ingest all logs discovered by Dynatrace
 - Configure log ingest rule to ingest relevant logs for this lab
+- Enable built-in log ingest rule to ingest all logs discovered by Dynatrace (**Be careful with this in practice**)

 In your Dynatrace tenant, open the `Settings` App.
 Navigate in the menus to `Collect and capture` > `Log monitoring` > `Log ingest rules`.
 This will open the `Settings Classic` App and show you the **Log ingest rules**

 ![Settings Log Ingest Rules](img/settings_log_ingest_rules.png)

-**Ingest all logs**

-Locate the rule `[Built-in] Ingest all logs` and enable it.
-Click `Save changes`.

 **Ingest relevant logs**